Program Series I

 The brewing industry has taken Colorado by storm.
 The University of Colorado Denver Career Center successfully tapped into this to create a Careers In Beer program.
 Learn about their programmatic efforts and tips for helping those interested in pursuing a career in the brewing industry, going beyond the brew master.

-#7-10 Enhancing the College Experience of Older Students by Identifying and Confronting and Preventing Ageism
+#7-10 Enhancing the College Experience of all Students by Identifying and Preventing Ageism

 The double edged sword of ageism at the post-secondary level is often demoralizing to older students.
 They face discrimination, and little institutional support while creating their own opportunities.
 This presentation highlights the benefits of combating ageism, and how it might be accomplished so that students from all generations will benefit.